xenocrat/HTTPHeader/README.md

 ): float|null|false
 ```

+#### Parameters

+* _$string_

+  A string containing one or more headers, or a complete HTTP request.

+#### Return Values

 Returns a non-negative float representing the device memory in GiB.
+Returns `false` if the header field is not present or empty, and `null` if the field value is noticeably malformed.

 ### `Digest`